13 Visualising data with ggplot2

 package.
 Up to this point it may be noted that we have provided data

-are the first two arguments of function ggplot
+data and mapping are the first two arguments of function ggplot;

-are the default first two arguments of function aes
+x and y are the default first two arguments of function aes so we

 may draw the same plot in Figure 13.4 using the following